Ghana’s Founder-Father: My Pride And My Shame – Where Are We Drifting?

-Since January 7, 2017, when President Nana Akufo Addo delivered his speech after being sworn-in as President of this Republic; and his address of March 6, 2017, I have not felt the ‘Ghanaianness’ in me until I settled to do this piece.
+It is now over a year since January 7, 2017, when President Nana Akufo Addo delivered his speech after being sworn-in as President of this Republic; and his address of March 6, 2017, when he and a few of his ilk attempted rewriting the history of Ghana.
+I have not felt the ‘Ghanaianness’ in me since – until I settled to do this piece.

 I have observed with much discomfort, some political stalwarts within the Danquah-Busia-Dombo tradition, following the two speeches of the President, who are seeking to undo the political stature of the Osagyefo, Dr. Kwame Nkrumah, Founder and first President of the Republic of Ghana, and a towering iconic Pan Africanist.

-The pride in me as a Ghanaian, diminished – and shame stood in its stead I heard him say so.
-It worsened when a whole Professor in political science chose to discard intellectual objectivity in reasoning, to elevate academic hypocrisy.
-Is this what the Osagyefo classified as “…the educated illiterates…”?
+The pride in me as a Ghanaian, diminished – and shame stood in its stead as I heard him say so.
+It worsened when a whole Professor in political science chose to discard intellectual objectivity in reasoning, to elevate, not only hypocrisy – but bogus academic hypocrisy.
+Could this qualify for what the Osagyefo classified as “…the educated illiterates…”?

 Looking at Ghana today, it saddens me – and rather unfortunate that at age SIXTY (60) a nation state can still dwell on what pulled us back in our decades' journey of retrogression; we still find comfort in this advanced age of nothingness, to still peddle pettiness and absurd engagements.